openedx/edx-documentation/decisions/0001-develop-documentation-translation-process.rst

 process cannot be automated.

 Bringing translatable documentation material into Transifex:
  #.
-A new named Open edX release branch of edx-documentation repo is made that
+A new named Open edX release branch of edx-documentation repo is made by an
-    matches the "open-release/<release name>" pattern.
+    `automated script`_ that matches the "open-release/<release name>" pattern.
  #.
 A github action will create a Pull Request containing generated files that
     contain the strings to be translated via Transifex.
 A Transifex Admin will be tagged as a reviewer to complete the PR.